AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 to know what you're doing.

 What about writing to the variable?
 Is that meaningful?
-In this particular rotary switch case, no. It is effectively read-only memory.
+In this particular example, no. It is effectively read-only memory.
 But for some other device it very well could be meaningful, certainly.
 It depends on the hardware.
 But in this case, assigning a value to the :ada:`Rotary_Switch` variable would have no effect, which could be confusing to programmers.
 It looks like a variable, after all.
 We wouldn't declare it as a constant because the human user could rotate the switch, resulting in a different value read.
-Therefore, we would hid the Ada variable behind a function, obviating the entire question.
+Therefore, we would hide the Ada variable behind a function, precluding the entire question.
 Clients of the function can then use it for whatever purpose they require, e.g., as the unique identifier for a computer in a rack.